pli3/meta-qviart/README.md

-# meta-xsarius
+# meta-qviart
 ___
-BSP layer for xsarius
+BSP layer for qviart.